Log in

 We have worked with Ukrainian authorities to build more efficient and accountable institutions.

-We have supported the changes in legislation on SOE corporate governance, bringing it in alignment with international standards such as the OECD Guidelines on Corporate Governance of SOEs.
-And we have supported the development of a State Ownership Policy that guides the government’s ownership of state-owned enterprises.
+We have supported the changes in legislation on state-owned enterprise (SOE) corporate governance, bringing it in closer alignment with international standards such as the OECD Guidelines on the Corporate Governance of SOEs.
+And we assisted the government with developing a State Ownership Policy that paves the way to a more strategic and transparent management of state assets.

 Human capital